MahmoudFakhry/FGLM-Algorithm/README.md

 ## Summary

 This repository contains an implementation of the Faugère, Gianni, Lazard, and Mora (FGLM) algorithm for term order conversion of Gröbner bases.
-For theoretical details and applications, refer to our paper: [FGLM Algorithm.pdf].
+For theoretical details and applications, refer to our paper: [FGLM Algorithm Paper](FGLM%20Algorithm.pdf)
+.